Azure-Samples/cosmos-db-design-patterns/attribute-array/README.md

     | **Database name** | `CosmosPatterns` |
     | **Throughput** | `1000` (*Autoscale*) |

 **Note:** We are using shared database throughput because it can scale down to 100 RU/s when not running.
-This is the most cost effient if running in a paid subscription and not using Free Tier.
+This is the most cost efficient if running in a paid subscription and not using Free Tier.

 1. Create a container **AttributeArrays** with the following values: